Dovish ECB comments push down euro area yields

 Those bets pushed Germany's 10-year yield, the bloc's benchmark, to two-year highs near positive territory last week, and the risk premium on Italian bonds to levels seen last November, before the ECB expanded the stimulus.

-The closely watched spread between Italian and German 10-year bond yields - effectively the risk premium on the Italian debt - was at 112 bps, from nearly 125 bps last week.
+The closely watched spread between Italian and German 10-year bond yields - effectively the risk premium on the Italian debt - was at 112 bps, compared with nearly 125 bps last week.
 DE10IT10=RR

-"It's the perfect timing to position for spread tightening," she said, expecting the ECB will continue bond buying at this quarter's pace during the third quarter.
+"It's the perfect timing to position for spread tightening," she said, anticipating that the ECB will continue bond buying at this quarter's pace during the third quarter.

-ING strategists, however, flagged the risk that policymakers more hawkish than those that have spoken may contest their views.
+But the rally in German bonds failed to prevent a 15-year auction resulting in a technical failure, with bids of 1.83 billion euros falling short of Germany's 2.5 billion euro target, in the fourth such failure this year, according to Refinitiv IFR.

-"Note also that the rise in government yields never really spread to other markets, and that the pull-back in yields lessens the pressure on the ECB to maintain an elevated pace of (PEPP) purchases," they wrote in a note.
+Demand of 1.06-times the allotted amount - what remained after Germany's finance agency retained part of the target amount - was also a record low for a 15-year bond, a maturity first launched last May, according to data from the agency.

 ((Yoruk.Bahceli@thomsonreuters.com; +44 20 7542 7571; Reuters Messaging: yoruk.bahceli@thomsonreuters.com))